luyadev/luya/docs/guide/app-themes.md

 # Themes

 A theme can be used to overwrite views of other modules (e.g. app) or other themes with inheritance.
-A Theme is a collection of informations like Assets and Views.
-Its bundled and therefore shareable.
+As a collection of informations like Assets or Views it's bundled and therefore shareable.

 > In order to create your custom theme you can run the [Console Command](luya-console.md) `theme/create` wizard.

 ## Create a new theme

 A theme has a recommend folder structure.
-Each theme **requires to have a theme.json** which holds the basic Theme informations.
-The Layout and Cmslayout files should be named as `theme.php`.
+Each theme **requires to have a `theme.json`** which holds the basic theme informations.
+The layout and CMS layout files should be named as `theme.php`.
 Below an example of how a theme structure should look like:

 ```
 .